Solar panel and inverter warranty claims in Perth: what you need to know

 Who to contact for each type of claim

-For product defects (panel stopped producing, inverter failed, physical defect in the panel): → Contact the manufacturer's Australian support line or warranty email first.
-Major brands operating in Perth:
+For product defects (panel stopped producing, inverter failed, physical defect in the panel):

-- Fronius (inverters): Australian service network
+- Fronius (inverters): dedicated Australian office in Melbourne, local service network, CEC-approved since 2009

-For installation defects (water leak from roof penetration, cable fault, bracket failure): → Contact your installer first.
-If the installer is unresponsive, escalate to CEC (Clean Energy Council) via their complaint process.
+For installation defects (water leak from roof penetration, cable fault, bracket failure):

 Documentation you need before making a claim

-What happens when an installer company folds
+What happens when an installer company closes

 Common warranty claims in Perth